-Wally and I were invited to share a reflection on the readings for Mass this Sunday, September 6, 2020, via our parish blog.
+Wally and I were invited to share a reflection on the readings for Mass this Sunday, September 6, 2020, at From His Heart, our parish blog.

 Wally and I don't always see eye-to-eye on politics.
 Thankfully, that's not a prerequisite for good, Catholic marriage!

 Despite disagreements on policies, programs, or candidates, we still find common ground in our faith.
 We're both discouraged by political polarization within the Catholic Church.
 We're both frustrated when political parties claim sole representation of our religion.
 We're both disheartened when Catholic leaders in formal relationships with the Church — our bishops, priests, nuns, sisters, and brothers — pledge allegiance to secular American politicians (across the political spectrum).